 Along the Star City Loop, Mill Mountain Park and Star Trail rises 800 feet above the City of Roanoke.
 Nature enthusiasts and wildlife-watchers would probably find most interest in hiking the Star Trail.
 This 1.7-mile trail traverses from the Roanoke River to Roanoke’s highest point- the summit of Mill Mountain.
 See spring and fall migratory warblers and nesting migrants, such as bay-breasted Blackburnian prairie warblers, wood thrush, ovenbird, black-and-white warbler, white-eyed and red-eyed vireos, and indigo bunting.

-The Piedmont area features expansive grasslands, large forested tracts, pineland savannahs, several large reservoirs and an abundance of rich history and culture.
+The Piedmont area features expansive grasslands, large forested tracts, pineland savannas, several large reservoirs and an abundance of rich history and culture.
 The Piedmont Area has 13 loops.
+Highlights include:

 Located in the Green Springs Loop is Lake Anna State Park, here you can see bald eagles cruising the banks and hunting along inaccessible reaches of the lake.
 In the winter months waterfowl can be seen offshore with flocks of ring-necked duck, redhead and greater and lesser scaups diving; and the occasional flock of tundra swans floats bye.